plague1981/RNAseq_Hisat2_Stringtie_ballgown/README.md

 > sudo apt-get install Samtools

 # Command lines
-1. build the index\n
+1. build the index
-> hisat2-build ref.fa index\n
+> hisat2-build ref.fa index
 index is the basename of index files.
-This command line will generate 8 index files with suffix name *.ht2\n
+This command line will generate 8 index files with suffix name *.ht2